 2. A Fun, Energetic Friend Duet: “Two Lost Souls”

-“Two Lost Souls” is a male/female duet from Damn Yankees that isn’t usually done in a concert setting.
+“Two Lost Souls” is one of those male female duets from Damn Yankees that isn’t usually done in a new world concert setting.
 We’re not sure why!
 It’s fun and frothy, with some seriously gorgeous harmonies, to boot.
 Plus, it’s nice and short, which makes it a great palette cleanser between more serious or dramatic songs.
 This duet is a great option for a man and woman with personality and a sense of fun.
 The more fun you have onstage, the more your audience will love it.
 An extra bonus?
 This is one of those Broadway duets for a male and a female that’s not a love song!

 3. For a Touch of Cole Porter Sweetness: “Delovely”

 And now, for a something totally different!
-It doesn’t get any sweeter than “Delovely”, a bubbly love song from the musical Anything Goes.
+It doesn’t get any sweeter than “Delovely”, one of the bubbly Broadway duets (and love songs) from the musical Anything Goes.
 It’s super easy to sing — not to mention, flat-out adorable.
 When it comes to musical theatre duets for a male and female, this is one of the classics.

-4. A Male-Female Musical Theater Duet for Legit Singers: “How Could I Ever Know”
+4. One of the Lovely Musical Theatre Duets Male Female for Legit Singers: “How Could I Ever Know”

 Want to break your listeners’ hearts?
 This duet, which is from the Broadway musical The Secret Garden, will do the trick.
 When it happens in the show, a ghost is finally able to see and talk to her (live) husband.
 It’s a heartbreaking and beautiful moment, and this gorgeous duet is just brimming with emotion.
 It doesn’t require much staging, but if you can really use the lyrics and bring the love and longing, you can leave the audience near tears.

-We’ll be honest — this duet is designed to showcase a legit soprano.
+We’ll be honest — this is one of those Broadway duets that’s designed to showcase a legit soprano.
 The tenor part has some nice notes, but it’s the woman that really shines.
 At the end, the male and female voices come together in some absolutely stunning harmonies.
-Get your high voice in shape for this one, because it requires a bit of vocal gymnastics that will be brutal if you’re not ready and warm.
+Get your high voice in shape for this one before the last night, because it requires a bit of vocal gymnastics that will be brutal if you’re not ready and warm.

 5. A Duet for Disney Lovers: “I See the Light”